nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-07-30-creating-a-data-access-layer-using-unity/index.md

 ---
 title: Creating a Data Access layer using Unity
-description: "Learn to create a robust Data Access layer using Unity for efficient dependency injection and mapping.
-Simplify your coding process with expert insights!"
+description: Learn to create a robust Data Access layer using Unity for efficient dependency injection and mapping.
+Simplify your coding process with expert insights!
 date: 2009-07-30
 creator: Martin Hinshelwood
 id: "95"